Rev. Jan 1, 2026

 No. If you choose not to take casual relief back along the line of play, then you must take your stance as you would anywhere else on the course.
 The only time you are allowed to move obstacles is to move casual obstacles out of your lie.
 If you do not want to play the lie as is, or take casual relief, you can take optional relief, or abandon the throw, at the cost of a penalty throw.

 No. “Casual water” as listed in the rules is water as it’s commonly understood, in its liquid form.
 The rules do not grant casual relief from snow, ice, or even steam should you encounter it.
-Note that the Director can announce that ice or snow are casual obstacles, in which case they may be moved if they are on or behind your lie.
+Note that the Tournament Director can announce that ice or snow are casual obstacles, in which case they may be moved if they are on or behind your lie.

 You can place it in the tray, but you must release it and let it come to rest before retrieving it.
 A release is a required part of a throw, so merely touching the chains or the tray with your putter is not a throw and does not complete the hole.